 At this point, it is predicted to have an increase in the number of sales of Portuguese real estate to British people.
 It has already been reported that Portugal enjoys an influx of British citizens.

-However, it can be clearly seen that if the UK leaves EU, social interaction and circulation between Portugal and UK will be decreased.
+However, it can be clearly seen that if the UK leaves the EU, social interaction and circulation between Portugal and the UK will be decreased.

 The effects of Brexit on the Portuguese real estate market are not easy to pinpoint at the moment.
 British investors contribute a lot to the scene of Portugal real estate investment.
 Yet, is it going to continue?
 The cloud of uncertainty accompanying Brexit also shadows Portugal real estate market.

 Different property developers have different ideas on the topic.
-For QP Savills in Quinta do Lago, 2017 and 2018 have been “among the best years ever”, with more Brits than ever deciding to invest in the Algarve.
-On the other hand, some developers get the feeling that British are “hanging on their money in fear of a no-deal”.
+For QP Savills in Quinta do Lago, 2017, and 2018 have been “among the best years ever”, with more Brits than ever deciding to invest in the Algarve.
+On the other hand, some developers get the feeling that the British are “hanging on their money in fear of a no-deal”.
 Portugal Golden Visa Program plays a crucial role here.
-Offering Portugal residency in return of an investment, Portugal Golden Visa might be an effective tool for British in the future.
+Offering Portugal a residency in return for an investment, Portugal Golden Visa might be an effective tool for the British in the future.